warden-sk/compiler/README.md

 # Compiler

-> "Your TypeScript code is expanded by the compiler with supplementary JSX attributes, as specified in the [allowedJsxAttributes](#allowedjsxattributes) file."
+> "Your TypeScript code is expanded by the compiler with supplementary JSX attributes, as specified in the [allowedJsxAttributes](#allowedjsxattributes)."
 >
 > — Marek Kobida